-The anterior cruciate ligament or ACL is one of the “big four” knee ligaments and stabilises the knee.
-With an ACL tear the knee is usually unstable in quick movements, decelerations and twisting manoeuvres.
+The anterior cruciate ligament or ACL is one of the “big four” knee ligaments and stabilises the knee in complex ways.
+With an ACL tear a person’s knee is usually unstable in quick movements, decelerations and twisting manoeuvres.

 Anterior Cruciate Ligament Anatomy

-The knee has four major ligaments to keep it stable and guide movement during normal activities.
-The cruciate ligaments control forward and back movements of the knee joint and are important in the joint position sense of the knee.
+The knee has four major ligaments to keep it stable and guide the movements it is allowed to do during normal activities.
+The cruciate ligaments, anterior and posterior, control forward and back movements of the knee joint and are important in the joint position sense of the knee.

 The anterior cruciate ligament consists of two main bands of tissue making up a dense, strong, rounded ligament.
 It runs from the femur above to the tibia below.
-The ACL is the main limiter of “anterior translation of the tibia” when the shinbone slides forwards under the thighbone.
+The ACL is the main restrictor of “anterior translation of the tibia” which is the tendency for the shinbone to slide forwards under the thighbone.
 It also contributes to control of knee rotation and sideways movement.

 Around half of people with ACL injuries also suffer from a meniscus tear at the same time, mostly of the medial meniscus.

 Although ACL injury can occur in many activities, the most risky activities are football, skiing and basketball.
 Women, although having much lower numbers, are significantly more likely to suffer ACL injury in such activities.

 An ACL-deficient knee may have damage to the medial meniscus and the cartilage covering of the knee joint.
 Pain and instability (a tendency of the knee to give way under loads) can be a continuing problem.
 There may be an increased risk of degenerative changes over time, which had lead to anterior cruciate ligament reconstruction becoming a very popular operation.

 - Non-contact injuries involve the athlete suddenly changing direction or landing from jumping on a straight leg whilst rotating.